postmanlabs/labs-docs/_posts/02_sending_and_viewing_responses/2016-07-11-working_with_client_certificates.md

 ![](https://cloud.githubusercontent.com/assets/7689783/19721340/7a071024-9b8f-11e6-97d2-814aa3075c80.png)

-**NOTE:** You cannot have multiple certificates set for the same domain.
+**NOTE:** You should not have multiple certificates set for the same domain.
 If you have multiple ones set, only the last one set will be used.

 ### Using a Certificate